hasura/ndc-jvm-mono/README.md

-# Hasura NDC V3 JVM Repository
+e# Hasura NDC V3 JVM Repository

 This repository contains the source code for the Hasura NDC V3 Connectors deployed on the JVM.